eth-its/IBM-SPSS-log4j-fixes/README.md

 Applies the log4j 2.17 fixes recomended by IBM for log4j vulnerabilities (Security bulletin copied below).

-There is a prebuilt signed pkg located in the build directory.
+There is a prebuilt unsigned pkg located in the build directory.
 You can deploy it using whatever means.

 ** created using [munkipkg](https://github.com/munki/munki-pkg)